S3-working-group/s3-practical-guide/docs/glossary.md

 **Self-Governance**: People governing themselves within the constraints of a domain.

-**Self-Organization**: Any activity or process through which people organize through local interactions without the influence of an external agent.
+**Self-Organization**: Any activity or process through which people organize their day-to-day work without the influence of an external agent, and within constraints defined through governance.
 In any organization or team, self-organization and external influence co-exist.

-**Semi-Autonomy**: The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).
+**Semi-Autonomy**: The autonomy of people to create value within their domain, further limited by their own governance decisions, and [objections](glossary:objection) (including those of the delegator and of representatives).

 **Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.